zaza0000/insight/README.md

 The ProductYear class contains three variables: the total number of complaints which is one of our outputs; a hashmap indicates the number of complaints corresponding to different companies, the size of this hash map would be the answer for the number of companies receiving a complaint; an integer value to store the maximum complaint number among all the companies, we need this to compute the highest percentage of complaints directed at a single company.
 The basic function of the ProductYear class is to insert a new complaint record.
 Every time a new record comes in, we do an add-one to the total number of complaints, we update the hash map for the related company, and if the update leads to a larger complaint number, then update the maximum complaint number.

+## Workflow
+1. Scan the CSV folder and get all CSV files, my code is able to handle multiple files in the same folder.
+2. Read the first line, which is the field name, then we are able to know which one is needed and where is it.
+I create a hashmap to indicate the index of different fields.
+3. Read a line each time.
+Do a split by comma.
+I use regex to split comma only on the outside of double-quotes.
+4. Create the data structure and do the update.
+For DataManager, I use the singleton design pattern since I want this DataManager to be like a server.
+So there should be at most one instance.
+5. After inserted all the data, print the output into a new CSV file.

 ## Repo directory structure
+Here is the repository directory structure.
+I create a run.sh so just run source run.sh,  then the program would process all the files in the input file folder.
+I have three java files.
+The Main.java scans the input folder and process all the CSV files sequentially.
+The CSVParse.java use BufferedReader to read line by line and send each line to the DataManager.
+The DataManager parses each line and updates the  ProductYear instance of the corresponding product type and year.

     ├── README.md
     ├── run.sh